ucsb-cs8/w20/_lab/lab01.md

 of Python3.
 You can check by typing `python3` at the Terminal prompt to get to the Python Shell Prompt `>>>`, and then typing `import pytest`.

-If you get an error message like this one, then pytest is not installed.
+If you get an error message like the one shown below, then pytest is not installed.
+However, if you `do not` get an error message, skip to Step 1.

 ```
 [cgaucho@csil-12 ~]$ python3